-Werribee Shire Banner, 16 May 1935, p.
+189 Werribee Shire Banner, 16 May 1935, p.
 4.

-The postwar boom saw new industries emerge in the Werribee area, including food processing and other areas of manufacturing.
-The number of workers at the Metropolitan Farm peaked in the 1950s with over 500 employed.
-223 The economic boom also attracted new immigrants to the area who had arrived in Melbourne to make a new life.

-One of the changes to employment in the latter parts of the twentieth century was the considerable geographic distance of large numbers of employees from their place of work, which was aided by public transport links and private vehicle use.
-This has been fuelled by rising house prices in Melbourne and the ongoing westwards expansion of metropolitan Melbourne.
-Many residents in the City of Wyndham commute directly to workplaces located in the Melbourne CBD or beyond.

-11.0 BUILDING TOWNS AND CITIES

-- Werribee commercial centre, Watton Street, Werribee - Housing, Beamish and Cottrell streets, Werribee - Housing, Rothwell Street, Little River - Troup Park (HO105)

-11.1 Developing towns

-As a predominantly rural district, the towns which developed in the nineteenth century were small in number and serviced the heavily trafficked road and rail routes between Melbourne and Geelong.
-Smaller settlements did develop, however, with a handful of public buildings located at major road intersections.
+190 Penrose 2001, p.
+23.

-Police superintendent Captain Lonsdale had recommended that a village be surveyed on the Werribee River as early as 1838, but no action was taken.
-The township of Wyndham was declared in Sydney on 9 May 1850 when Victoria was known as the Port Phillip District in the Colony of NSW.224 Despite the local preference for the name Werribee, the town was given the name Wyndham in honour of a soldier who had fought at Waterloo (the name was changed to Werribee in 1884).
-A town plan, laid out in a grid arrangement, straddled the Werribee River at an S-bend, dividing the two parishes of Mambourin and Deutgam (Figure 56).
-In September 1850, ten half-acre lots in Wyndham, within the parish of Mambourin, were offered at auction.225 By the 1860s, the streets of Wyndham had been named, and the township had been expanded to Edgar Street to the north, and Deutgam Street to the south.
-A police paddock and pound reserve were located to the west of Greaves Street, adjacent to the river226

-In 1839, the Travellers' Rest Inn was opened on the Little River, which marked a crossing point on the track from Melbourne to Geelong.
+3.8 Building towns and cities 3.8.1 Developing towns Police superintendent Captain Lonsdale had recommended that a village be surveyed on the Werribee River as early as 1838, but no action was taken.
+The township of Wyndham was declared in Sydney on 9 May 1850 when Victoria was known as the Port Phillip District in the Colony of NSW.191 Despite the local preference for the name Werribee, the town was given the name Wyndham in honour of a soldier who had fought at Waterloo (the name was changed to Werribee in 1884).
+A town plan, laid out by Assistant Surveyor Thomas Martin, took advantage of the Werribee River, with the town straddling the river at an S-bend, which divided the two parishes of Mambourin and Deutgam.
+By the 1860s, the streets in each parish had been named.
+In September 1850, ten half-acre lots in Wyndham Village, within the parish of Mambourin, were offered at auction.192 In 1839 the Travellers' Rest Inn was opened on the Little River, which marked a crossing point on the track from Melbourne to Geelong.
 The opening of the hotel also provided travellers between Geelong and Melbourne with an alternate stopping point to the hotel already erected in Werribee.
 Twelve years later, in 1852, the township of Rothwell (Little River) was surveyed in the vicinity of the hotel.
-The development of the Melbourne-Geelong railway in the late 1850s, which was situated roughly one kilometre north of the original township, encouraged development to be gradually drawn to the land surrounding the railway station.
-227

-The township of Wyndham rapidly developed its own character in its first fifteen years, both within its physical and social environments.
-In 1861, the town was described as follows:

-It is an ancient township, and numbers 15 years.
+The development of the Melbourne-Geelong railway in the late 1850s, which was situated roughly one north of the original township, encouraged development to be gradually drawn to the land surrounding kilometre the railway station.193 The township of Wyndham rapidly developed its own character in its first fifteen years, both within its physical and social environments.
+In 1861, the town was described as follows: It is an ancient township, and numbers 15 years.
 It contains two hotels, about 20 houses, double that number of potato gardens, and nearly 100 inhabitants.
 An agrarian air pervades everything and everybody.
 All the men look like shepherds or ploughmen, and all the women carry pails, and have their skirts tucked up.
-Fashion

-Murray 1974, p.
+Fashion seems unknown, save in the new Railway Hotel, which has a dash of modern style about its weatherboards and metropolitan smartness in its paint.
+The Werribee runs through the town, and supplies the inhabitants with that grievance no well-regulated community can be without.
+The bridge, which the late floods carried away, has not been restored, and hence the complaints, which are so far well-grounded that but a few days since a man was drowned in an attempt to cross the river.194 The town of Rothwell, situated on the main crossing point on the Little River, was officially declared in 1852, and was later renamed Little River.195 Like Werribee, Little River expanded to straddle both side of the river.
+Despite its development in the late 1800s and early 1900s, Little River was overshadowed by Werribee, and was occupied primarily with farming pursuits.
+Through much of the twentieth century, it remained a small country town, serving its immediate, largely rural population.
+Smaller settlements such as Tarneit and Truganina were not large enough to be gazetted as towns in their own right, although Truganina was regarded as a village and for many years had a postal service that afforded it some status.
+191 Murray 1974, p.
 12; Port Phillip Government Gazette, 28 May 1850, p.
 423.

-^{&#}x27;Township of Wyndham, counties of Bourke and Grant', Office of Lands and Survey, Victoria, 1863, held by State Library of Victoria.

-227 'Little River', Victorian Places website.
+193 'Little River', Victorian Places website.